-Erasmus+ KA229 School Exchange Partnerships are a new project type for 2018.
-If your school wants to expand its international outlook, improve language learning through real life experience, or start a new partnership with a European school, it’s now even easier to arrange exchanges of pupils and staff through a streamlined application process.
-Petar Dukic from our Client Services team has some tips to help you get your application prepared well in time for the deadline.
+Does your school want to expand its international outlook, improve language learning through real life experience, or start a new partnership with a European school?
+School Exchange Partnerships (KA229 projects) make it easy to arrange exchanges of pupils and staff, using a streamlined application.
+Tomás Bulnes from our Client Services team presents tips to get your application prepared.

-Before you begin, read through the list of eligible school and school authorities to make sure your organisation is allowed to take part in Erasmus+.
+Before you begin, read through the list of eligible schools and school authorities to make sure your organisation is able to take part in Erasmus+.
 Your organisation must be a school nominated by the Department of Education and Skills.

-The deadline for applications is 11am on Wednesday 21 March 2018.
+Deadlines for each year are decided by the European Commission and announced on our deadlines page.
+The submission time is no later than 11am on the deadline day.
 This is a strict, central deadline that applies to all Erasmus+ countries.
-This means that applications that are even a few seconds late are ineligible, and we in Léargas have no ability to overrule this (and yes, we do speak from experience!).
+This means that applications that are even a few seconds late are ineligible.
+We in Léargas can’t overrule this — and yes, we speak from experience!
 We strongly recommend that you have your application in well before the deadline.
-Remember too that 19 March is a bank holiday, and this might affect your preparation time.

 Under KA229, organisations can get support for international meetings, joint learning activities, staff and pupil mobilities, and development of new curricula and approaches.
-The Erasmus+ Project Results, School Education Gateway and eTwinning platforms are amazingly good sources of project ideas and potential partners.
+The Erasmus+ Project Results Platform, School Education Gateway and eTwinning platforms are amazingly good sources of project ideas and potential partners.

 Check that your project idea fits in well with the priorities and objectives of Erasmus+ by reading the School Education KA2 sections of the Erasmus+ Programme Guide.
 Pay particular attention to the programme priorities, and consider how your project ties in with them.
-While filling your application and thinking about your project or organisational needs, it is very important to tie them in with Commission Priorities.
+It is important to mention these connections to Commission Priorities in your application.

 If you have any problems using the form, look at the Application Guidelines for tips on each section.
-This Mock Application form can also give you useful guidance, as can the presentation from our KA229 Application Clinic.
+This Sample Application form can also give you useful guidance, as can the presentation from our KA229 Application Workshop.

 Now it’s time to describe your project!
 Some people find it easier to write in Microsoft Word or similar and then paste into the form, rather than writing directly into the form itself.
 If you do write directly into the form, keep only one version open at a time.
 The system will autosave your work and having multiple versions in multiple windows can cause conflicts.